ShootingWong/HEXA/README.md

 --output # save the output files containing the evaluating scores for validation/test samples, output files from datasets are saved in corresponding folders(output/${dataset_name}).

---model #save the checkpoint of trained model.
+--model #save the checkpoint of the trained model.

 --${dataset_name} #save the training/validation/test data for corresponding datasets.